 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this website or think we’re not meeting accessibility requirements, contact the Clerk to the Council.
+The Council is always looking to improve the accessibility of this website.
+If you find any problems not listed on this website or think we are not meeting accessibility requirements, please contact the Clerk to the Council.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).